Midnighter/r-novice-analysis-viz/_episodes/04-explore-gene-expression.md

 ~~~
 {: .output}

 What did we just do?
-The `estimateDisp` function is needed to estimate variance components robustly, `glmFit` fits the model we are after that essentially has one overall mean of expression and another mean for the t10 samples. glmLRT performes a log-likelihood ratio test against the null-hypothesis that t10 has the same average as all the samples together.
+The `estimateDisp` function is needed to estimate variance components robustly, `glmFit` fits the model we are after that essentially has one overall mean of expression and another mean for the t10 samples. glmLRT performs a log-likelihood ratio test against the null-hypothesis that t10 has the same average as all the samples together.
 Then with `topTags` we extract a table with the 10 most differentially expressed genes.

 > ## Write the expression estimates to a file
 >